aws-samples/aws-secure-environment-accelerator/docs/installation/installation.md

 ### 2.2.5.
 Email Address Planning

 1. While you require a minimum of 6 **_unique_** email addresses (1 per sub-account being created), we recommend at least 20 **_unique_** email ALIASES associated with a single mailbox, never used before to open AWS accounts, such that you do not need to request new email aliases every time you need to create a new AWS account and they can all be monitored via a single mailbox.
 These email addresses can **_never_** have been used to previously open an AWS account.
-2. You additionally require email addresses for the following additionally purposes (these can be existing monitored mailboxes and do not need to be unique):
+2. You additionally require email addresses for the following additional purposes (these can be existing monitored mailboxes and do not need to be unique):
    - Accelerator execution (state machine) notification events (1 address)
    - High, Medium and Low security alerts (3 addresses if you wish to segregate alerts)
    - Budget notifications